What is the best car wax for black cars?

 It’s a curse without a cure.

-It is the beauty that requires tons of maintenance.
+It is the type of beauty that requires tons of maintenance.

-I’m talking about the black paint on your car.
+I’m talking about the black paint of your car.
 If you are currently the proud owner of a black or dark colored ride then my sentiments are with you.

 5 Great Waxes Designed for Black Vehicle Paint

 Here is quick summary of the best waxes for black cars that the guys and I at ScannerAnswers have tried so far.
 Click the link to jump to the wax review and pros and cons of each.